Advocating for the Maritime Heritage Community

 The National Maritime Alliance represents a broad range of institutions.
 It also represents, indirectly, thousands upon thousands of individuals in every corner of the United States who are members and supporters of these institutions.
 This puts the Alliance in the unique position of having a significant measure of influence—a measure that could not be matched by its members acting individually—as it works to bring about changes in public policy that will enhance individual and collective efforts.
 As such, the Alliance is committed to helping this country’s maritime artifacts, projects, and programs that have traditionally been underfunded.
 It coordinated a national effort, resulting in the passage of federal legislation for assistance to the maritime heritage field.
 The National Maritime Heritage Act of 1994 is designed to provide an ongoing national competitive grants program for worthy maritime projects.
 Advocacy efforts have secured millions of dollars in funding for the program—the only federal grant program directed to the maritime heritage community.

 From 1998 to date, the National Maritime Heritage Grants Program has yielded nearly $10 million in awards to 179 organizations.
 (See the full list of grants from the most recent grant cycle.)
 Among grant recipients, the National Maritime Historical Society was awarded a $50,000 grant for the indexing, digitizing, and online expansion of Sea History magazine (including a new Sea History for Kids section) as well as, most recently, a $50,000 grant for the Society’s 8,000-volume maritime library and digital collections project.
 Read the full grant award announcement here.
-Grant cycles typically open in late May, with applications due in August.
+In the past, grant cycles have typically opened in late May, with applications due in August.
 Education projects can usually request $15,000–50,000 and preservation projects can request $50,000–200,000.
 Funding for Maritime Heritage Grants is competitive and requires a 1-to-1 match with non-federal assets from non-federal sources.
-Learn more about the grant program.

 Get Involved!
-Advocate on Behalf of the Maritime Heritage Community
+Advocate on Behalf of Your Organization and the Entire Maritime Heritage Community